json-api/json-api/format/index.md

 If a link object refers to resource objects included in the same compound document, it **MUST** include object linkage to those resource objects.

+> Note: If present, a *related resource URL* must be a valid URL, even if the relationship isn't currently associated with any target resources.
+If a relationship is empty, the server can indicate this in the link object by including an `id: null` or `id: []` member depending on relationship cardinality.

 Besides the members described above (`self`, `resource`, `type`, `id`, `meta`, and the keys for pagination), a link object **MUST NOT** contain any additional